learn-co-curriculum/dsc-pandas-groupby/README.md

 df.groupby(df['Sex'])
 ```

 Note that this alone will not display a result--although we have split the dataset into groups, we do not have a meaningful way to display information until we chain it with an **_Aggregation Function_**.
-This allows us the DataFrame to compute summary statistics, which we can them combine together and display.
+This allows us the DataFrame to compute summary statistics, which we can then combine together and display.

 We can quickly use an aggregation function by chaining the call to the end of our groupby method.